-- explain the effect of the cut.

-- wnumerate some applications of the cut.

-- explain why the cut is somewhat dangerous.

-Give an example of an unexpected behaviour.

-• write Prolog programs for practical applications.
+- explain the effect of the cut. - enumerate some applications of the cut. - explain why the cut is somewhat dangerous.
+Give an example of an unexpected behaviour. - decide whether a recursive predicate is tail recursive. - explain how to translate loops from imperative programs to Prolog code. - explain different ways to represent arrays in Prolog. - write Prolog programs for practical applications.